extremepayne/ntl-cal/README.md

 `ntl-cal-public` will display, colored, the holidays for today.
 Replace `user` with your username, and update the path if nessecary.
 Then you can alias in your `.*shrc`, or move it to somewhere on your `$PATH`.
-Don't forget to make the file executable with `chmmod +x`.
+Don't forget to make the file executable with `chmod +x`.
-Mine is aliased to `holiday`.
+Run `ntl-cal -h` to see options.

 Scraped from: http://www.nationalcalendarapp.com/